phaserjs/phaser/README.md

 * Particles - Rain by Jens Anders Bakke.
 * Particles - Snow by Jens Anders Bakke.
 * Groups - Nested Groups - showing how to embed one Group into another Group.
+* Time - Lots of new examples showing how to use the Phaser.Timer class.

 Updates: